atrsec/wiresharkLike/README.md

 Parse pcap file.

 ## Install:
-  > use 'make' or 'make all' in the maze directory.
+  > use 'make' or 'make all' in the wiresharLike.

 ## Usage:
-- java Wiresharklike PCAP_FILE
+- java WiresharkLike PCAP_FILE
 > Launch interactive mode and print all the pcap file.
 You can navigate in the pcap with these commands: